 When we add the overhangs to our sheds, we try to give you at least 7' of headroom under the overhang supporting header.
 For this reason, we do not recommend to go over 10' wide overhang on your barn.
 When we ship the barn or the shed with an overhang package, the barn comes fully assembled and the overhang package comes partially assembled with pre-cut rafters, 6x6 pressure treated posts, 2x10 double headers and assembled overhang gables.
 Sheds with overhangs can not be delivered fully assembled, therefore, any overhang over 4' in width, must be assembled on site.
 Learn More About Lean-to Sheds

 When barn with an overhang is ordered, we strongly recommend to place such barn on concrete foundation.
-In most cases foundation made of concrete piers is used as a more affordable solution.
-Concrete pier is placed under each barn corner and under each partition corner to provide a sufficient support for your barn.
+In most cases foundation made of concrete pillars is used as a more affordable solution.
+Concrete pillar (sona tube with concrete) is placed under each barn corner and under each partition corner to provide a sufficient support for your barn.
 If you, or your contractor will be doing the foundation, we will provide a detailed foundation layout and all the specifications when your barn is ordered.

 Image of a 10'x32' horse barn with 10' wide lean-to overhang.
 This barn has two 10'x12' run-ins and one 10'x8' storage room in the center.
-Shown with optional metal roof.
+Shown with optional metal roof and gable vents.

-Our Amish builder who builds our sheds, can also come out and assemble lean-to.
-Assembly price depends on travel distance and overhang size.
+Our Lean-to Horse Barns are delivered with partially assembled overhangs.
+Assebled parts include: roof gables and headers.
+The rest of the overhang such as poles, rafters, roofing, etc. must be built on site.
+We do offer assembly service, however assembly price depends on travel distance and overhang size.
 Responsibility of a customer is to prepare site, foundation, drill holes for lean-to poles and then anchor barn to foundation.